 All six acute trusts in the West of England adopted this evidence-based practice as part of the collaborative pathway.

 The Sixth Patient Report of the National Emergency Laparotomy Audit was published in November 2020 and it highlighted Gloucestershire Royal Hospital as one of the best performing trusts in England and Wales.
-This builds on the success of Southmead Hospital and Weston Hospital who were both highlighted in 2019.
+This builds on the success of Southmead and Weston Hospitals who were both highlighted in 2019.

 We are always looking for individuals or organisations to get involved in the work we do, and continue to support quality improvement in surgical work.

-If you are in the West of England and wish to find out more about our Emergency Laparotomy or our Surgical Site Infection work, please contact Kevin Hunter.
+If you wish to find out more about our work, please contact us.